khoi-nguyen/www-old/teaching/nyu/2023-spring-na/lectures/3-integration.md

 - Next homework: Exercise 3.6, due next monday
 - French sentence of the day: "Je fais grève aujourd'hui" (I'm on strike today).
   Can be used when you don't want to answer your lecturer's questions.
+- Homework 1 and 2 will be marked before Monday the 20th (sorry!)s
 :::::

 # Closed Newton-Cotes method [@vaes22, p.
 55] {.split}